 Being a leader in times of ambiguity, uncertainty and change means navigating complex realities.
-Please join the conversation on Friday, March 23, 2018 with the Higher Education Leadership cohort and the OISE community about evolving trends in higher education.
+Please join the conversation on Friday, March 23, 2018 with the Higher Education leadership cohort and the OISE community about evolving trends in higher education.

-The Centre for the Study of Canadian and International Higher Education is pleased to convene a special event which will showcase current leadership and management issues in higher education while providing opportunities for our higher education cohorts to reconnect, network, learn and collaborate.
+The Centre for the Study of Canadian and International Higher Education is pleased to convene this special event which will showcase current leadership and management issues in higher education while providing opportunities for our higher education cohorts to reconnect, network, learn and collaborate.
 We hope that you will be able to join us for this new event!

 Morning Concurrent Sessions

-1. Navigating Bill 132 and Campus Sexual Violence Policies
+Navigating Bill 132 and Campus Sexual Violence Policies

-On January 1st, 2017, all postsecondary institutions in Ontario were required to implement a new stand-alone sexual violence policy for their campus as legislated by Bill 132, Schedule 3.
+On January 1, 2017, all postsecondary institutions in Ontario were required to implement a new stand-alone sexual violence policy for their campus as legislated by Bill 132, Schedule 3.
 Leaders in higher education were required to navigate change and uncertainty as they quickly implemented the new legislation.
 This presentation looks at the changes in sexual violence policies one year after implementation.
 Join the conversation about the impact of Bill 132 on two large postsecondary institutions in Ontario and whether there was a positive change in sexual violence culturally, structurally or directly.

-2. Orientation and Transition Programs in Ontario Colleges and their Impacts on Student Retention, Persistence, and Engagement
+Orientation and Transition Programs in Ontario Colleges and their Impacts on Student Retention, Persistence, and Engagement

-Coordinator, Orientation & Transition Programs, Humber College
+Cory Coletta – Coordinator, Orientation & Transition Programs, Humber College

 Orientation is the college’s best opportunity to introduce a strong learning environment, build the foundations for academic success, welcome students and families to the campus community, promote student interactions with [peers,] faculty and staff, and convey the values and traditions of the new institution (Mullendore & Banahan, 2005, p.
 391).
-The unique living and learning journeys of the college student population [many of these students work while studying, receive OSAP and financial aid, are the first in their family to attend post-secondary, are mature learners, and reside in Neighbourhood Improvement Areas] enrich the culture and community at the college; but they also call upon us to do better, if not more, to consider how these contexts shape their experience as they transition into, or back into, post-secondary studies.
+The unique living and learning journeys of the college student population [many of these students work while studying, receive OSAP and financial aid, are the first in their family to attend post-secondary, are mature learners, and reside in Neighbourhood Improvement Areas] enrich the culture and community at the college; but they also call upon us to do better, if not more, to consider how these contexts shape their experience as they transition into, or back into, postsecondary studies.
 Intentional orientation programs are tied to increasing student engagement, persistence, and retention.
 This pilot study and exploration of programs identifies areas of success and opportunity for a curricular approach to college orientation programming and its impacts.